Nermirc/Arithmetic-Process-Program/README.md

 # Arithmetic-Process-Program
-Printf ve scanf kullanarak denklem hesaplama
+Calculating equations using printf and scanf